Michael Praed: Career

 Praed was born in Berkeley, Gloucestershire, and educated at Eastbourne College, after which he became an actor.

 He discovered that the British actors' union Equity already had a "Michael Prince" among its members, so he chose a surname out of a telephone book to use as a stage name.
 The name Praed is a Cornish word meaning "meadow".

-Praed is remembered for his roles as Prince Michael of Moldavia on the American primetime soap Dynasty, Robin Hood in the Robin of Sherwood (1984 TV series), and as Phileas Fogg in The Secret Adventures of Jules Verne (2000).
+Praed is remembered for his roles as Prince Michael of Moldavia on the American primetime soap Dynasty, as Robin Hood in the Robin of Sherwood (1984 TV series), and as Phileas Fogg in The Secret Adventures of Jules Verne (2000).
 He is also known in the British Isles for his stage work in musicals and drama and lately for his narrations.
 He has been the regular narrator for BBC TV's history programme Timewatch since 2003.
 In July 2009, he starred as Captain von Trapp in a national tour of a revival of The Sound of Music.

 In 2016, Praed began to appear in the ITV soap opera Emmerdale, as Frank Clayton, the father of the characters Vanessa Woodfield and Tracy Metcalfe.
 His character was killed off following an explosion in the sweet factory.
 His last appearance aired on ITV on 1 August 2019.